godotengine/godot-docs/tutorials/step_by_step/scene_tree.rst

    notification ( _enter_tree() callback in GDScript) in top-to-bottom order.
 #.
 An extra notification, "ready" ( _ready() callback in GDScript) is
-   provided for convenience, when a node and all it"™s children are inside the active scene.
+   provided for convenience, when a node and all its children are inside the active scene.
 #.
 When a scene (or part of it) is removed, they receive the "exit
    scene" notification ( _exit_tree() callback in GDScript) in